-If no informal resolution occurs and the student wishes to make a formal grievance, the student should, within two weeks of the abandonment of attempts at informal resolution, inform in writing the OGA that he or she has rejected any offer made during the informal process of resolution (if such was made) and that he or she intends to file a formal grievance.
+If no informal resolution occurs and the student wishes to make a formal grievance, the student should, within two weeks of the abandonment of attempts at informal resolution, inform in writing the Deans that they have rejected any offer made during the informal process of resolution (if such was made) and that they intend to file a formal grievance.
 Within two weeks following such notice, the student should submit a written statement to the Dean documenting and describing the source of the complaint, its consequences, and the informal efforts at resolution made to date.
 This statement must also include a description of the remedy sought.